NEWARK, NJ - Throwing a 24-hour soccer game in Military Park isn’t just a way for one online sports review startup to publicize its website.

 The idea is coming to fruition on June 19 for Bondarowicz, who launched Fanteractive about a year ago in a shared workspace across the street from Military Park.
 The site goes a step further than Bleacher Report, since it gives sports fans tools to write about, review and analyze teams, players and stadiums.

 Bondarowicz, of Scotch Plains, is an attorney who teaches sports law at Rutgers Law School.
-He also used to work as football agent.
+He also used to work as a football agent.

 When the sports-obsessed attorney approached management at Military Park about having a 24-hour soccer marathon there, they were actually receptive.